Pick your certainty level

 Having an open rather than a blinded placebo trial increases recruitment.

 Giving quotes from existing participants in text messages probably increases recruitment slightly.

 Mentioning scarcity of trial places in text messages probably increases recruitment slightly.

 Optimising the participant information leaflet (PIL) through a particular, bespoke process involving formal user testing makes little or no difference to recruitment.

-Recruitment at a church and other enhancements may increase recruitment.
+Recruitment at a church and other enhancements may improve recruitment.

 Brief PILs make little or no difference to recruitment.